Communication

 Given the amount of data used when watching a video, this medium is far more polluting than all the others.
 For one person, just 1 hour of streaming emits 400 g of CO2!

-Email Pollution in 5 Key Figures
+Email Pollution in 5 Key Information Points

-1. Email accounts for 0.0004% of global pollution.
+1. Email accounts for 0.0004% of the global carbon footprint.

 2. 92% of this 0.0004% is caused by the manufacturing of computing devices (computers, tablets, smartphones) themselves.